Linux

 2- Verify or fix permissions

-/home/username et /save/username (/save/user/username on Genobioinfo cluster) must be at least drwx--x--x
+/home/username et /save/user/username (/save/username on old Genologin cluster) must be at least drwx--x--x

 chmod 711 /home/username